Mechanisms for belief elicitation without ground truth: Belief elicitation as a Principal-Agent problem

-\item \textbf{The information is no longer observable, but the agent did observe it in the past.} This situation is depicted in point 2 in Figure \ref{fig: Different cases of unverifiability}.
+\item \textbf{The information is no longer observable, but the respondent did observe it in the past.} This situation is depicted in point 2 in Figure \ref{fig: Different cases of unverifiability}.

 Example | Reconstructing the scene of a crime: A police officer is tasked with reconstructing the scene of a crime.
-Given that he was not present at the scene itself and that the crime already occurred in the past, he must rely on reports from eyewitnesses.
+Given that he was not present at the scene itself and that the crime has already occurred, he must rely on reports from eyewitnesses.

-\item \textbf{The information is only observable to the agent in the present moment and future observation by the principal will render payoffs meaningless.} In this case the situation would change from the point 1 in Figure \ref{fig: Different cases of unverifiability} to point 3, where evaluation and rewards cannot be transferred, if the event occurs.
+\item \textbf{Future observation of the truth by the principal will render rewards meaningless.} In this case the situation would change from the point 1 in Figure \ref{fig: Different cases of unverifiability} to point 3, where evaluation and rewards cannot be transferred, if the event occurs.

 Example 1 | Risk of collapse: A managerial decision-maker would like to know the probability that the firm will go bankrupt next quarter.
-The agent cannot expect to receive any pay if the firm goes bankrupt.
-Thus, an agent that is only paid after the end of the quarter has a strong incentive to report zero probability of bankruptcy, no matter the true risk.
-The agent maximizes the accuracy of her report if the firm is not bankrupt, the only scenario she cares about.
+The respondent cannot expect to receive any pay if the firm goes bankrupt.
+Thus, a respondent that is only paid after the end of the quarter has a strong incentive to report zero probability of bankruptcy, regardless of the true risk.
+The respondent's incentive is to maximize the accuracy of her report in the only scenario she cares about: when the firm is not bankrupt.

-Example 2 | Global catastrophic risk: Similarly to the previous example, if a policy-maker is interested in eliciting the probability that a pandemic will cause a major catastrophe, experts will find the prospect of post-catastrophe payments not engaging.
+Example 2 | Global catastrophic risk: Similarly to the previous example, if a policy-maker is interested in eliciting the probability that a pandemic will cause a major catastrophe, experts will find the prospect of post-catastrophe rewards not engaging.

 \end{enumerate}